-Trump demands wall funding, increasing threat of U.S. government shutdown
+Trump balks at funding bill, raising odds for U.S. government shutdown

 House Democratic Leader Nancy Pelosi has said including border wall money in the bill would be a “non-starter” for her members.
 They were, however, open to the disaster aid, she said.

-If the government goes into partial shutdown starting on Saturday, it could last until the new Democratic majority takes over in the House.
-Then it will have enough votes to pass a funding bill to send to the Republican-controlled Senate, leaving it up to Trump to decide whether to veto it.
+If the government goes into partial shutdown starting Saturday morning, it could last until the new Democratic majority takes over in the House in January.
+Then it will have enough votes to pass a funding bill to send tot he Republican-controlled Senate, leaving it up to Trump to decided whether to veto it.

-Trump administration officials were looking for ways to build the wall by reassigning money already doled out to U.S. agencies for other projects.
+Meantime, Trump administration officials were looking for ways to build the wall by reassigning money already doled out to U.S. agencies for other projects.

 The White House has not provided details of that effort but leading Democrats have warned that shifting funds around in such a way would have to be approved by Congress.